mustaphachqoubi/courses-tracker/README.md

 I decided to relearn js from 0 to become a js giga chad expert :) so i have 8 courses => 60hours

 # JavaScript: From Fundamentals to Functional JS, v2 => *8 hours, 3 minutes
+- i started the course
+- i got a burnout so i need some days of to reboot, but i am gonna update the repo every day

 # JavaScript: The Hard Parts, v2 => *6 hours, 41 minutes